 Once you have chosen the Proxy/Timecode parameters, you need to useto generate the proxy clip and it will be available after Blender makes it.

-A proxy is a smaller image (faster to load) that stands in for the main image.
-When you rebuild proxies Blender computes small images (like thumbnails) for the big images and may take some time.
-After computing them, though, editing functions like scrubbing and scrolling is much faster but gives a low-res result.
-Make sure to disable proxies before final rendering.
+A proxy is a lower resolution version (faster to load) that stands in for the main image or video.
+When you Rebuild proxy Blender computes small images (like thumbnails) for the big images and may take some time.
+After computing them, though, editing functions like scrubbing and scrolling and compositing functions like cross using these proxies is much faster but gives a low-res result.
+Disable proxies before final rendering.

 - Defines the quality of the JPEG images used for proxies.

 - Set Selected Strip Proxies

 - Same as choosing the Proxy Size and Overwrite.

 - Generates Proxies and Timecodes, same as doing .